 Illness can be mild lasting several weeks to more severe lasting months and in rare cases, people have developed liver failure and died.
 People with existing liver disease are at a greater risk of becoming sick.

 Is it possible to get hepatitis A more than once?

 No, protection is lifelong.
 Once someone is either infected with the virus or receives the Hepatitis A vaccine, their body produces antibodies that protect them from becoming infected again in the future.

 How can I protect myself?

 - Vaccination - The best way to protect yourself from Hepatitis A is to get vaccinated.
-The vaccine is safe and effective – 95% effective after one dose, 100% after two doses.
-BCHD is offering free vaccines at the STD clinics and mobile vans for those who are at highest risk of infection.
+The vaccine is safe and effective – 95% effective after one dose, and 100% after two doses.
+BCHD is offering free vaccines at STD clinics and mobile vans for those who are at the highest risk of infection.

 - Hand Hygiene - Wash your hands thoroughly for at least 20 seconds with warm, soapy water.
-Perform hand hygiene before eating, drinking and preparing food, and after changing diapers, and going to the bathroom.
+Perform hand hygiene before eating, drinking, and preparing food, and after changing diapers, and going to the bathroom.
 Hand sanitizers do not kill the hepatitis A virus.
 Do not share towels, eating utensils, toothbrushes, cigarettes, or recreational drugs with an infected person.

 - Do not have sex with someone with hepatitis A – this includes anal-oral contact.
 Fingers/objects that have been in the anus of an infected person that make their way into the mouth pose a risk of acquiring the infection.